 Jan.
 17th, 2022 – Final Update to the LastPass Breach

-In the online connected world we live in and on today, you must have and use a Password Manager.
-However, in a critical failure like the LastPass breach, we have an opportunity to step back and evaluate our criteria for how we choose a password management vendor and how we operate the solution.
-We must look at the implementation of our chosen password management solution to ensure it is ‘packed correctly’.
-We need to train for emergency situations like this one (no software ever written is perfect).
-We need to chose the best manufacturer possible.
-This blog article outlines CyberHoot’s criteria for choosing a Password Management vendor, which you can leverage for your business or for your Managed Services Provider (MSP).
+Using a password manager is essential in today’s connected world.
+However, in the event of a critical failure like the LastPass breach, it’s crucial to evaluate our criteria for selecting a password management vendor and how we operate the solution.
+It’s important to examine the implementation of our chosen solution to ensure its proper functioning, and to train for emergency situations since no software is perfect.
+Choosing the best manufacturer possible is also essential.
+This blog article outlines CyberHoot’s criteria for selecting a Password Management vendor which you can leverage for your business or your Managed Services Provider (MSP).

 CyberHoot has learned a lot about PM solutions during this latest event.
 We have researched the many challenges facing these vendors.
 They really are comparable to Parachute manufacturers.
 Therefore, CyberHoot suggests you follow our criteria for choosing your PM tool:

-- First and foremost: given the criticality of data contained in your Password Manager, and the fact that most products are cloud-enabled (providing a large body of attackers), and the fact that no software solution ever written was perfect, CyberHoot recommends you find a vendor that conducts multiple 3rd party Application Security Assessments, Penetration Testing, and audits of its platform, architecture and codebase.
-You want a product that has been independently verified, on an annual basis, by more than one 3rd party (if possible).
+- First and foremost: given the criticality of data contained in your Password Manager, the fact that most products are cloud-enabled (providing a large body of attackers), and the fact that no software solution ever written was perfect, CyberHoot recommends you find a vendor that conducts multiple 3rd party Application Security Assessments, Penetration Testing, and audits of its platform, architecture, and codebase.
+You want a product that has been independently verified annually by more than one 3rd party (if possible).
 While this is not a guarantee that all bugs and vulnerabilities have been identified, it’s certainly better than not having them done at all.
-All other criteria is really of secondary importance.
+All other criteria are really of secondary importance.

-- Many folks have argued that Cloud-enabled SaaS PM are still viable and important for ease-of-use but there are those that are also stand alone solutions not synchronizing through the cloud (Internet).
-You will need to make a decision on Cloud synchronized or not.
+- Many folks have argued that Cloud-enabled SaaS PMs are still viable and important for ease of use but some are also stand-alone solutions not synchronizing through the cloud (Internet).
+You will need to decide whether Cloud synchronized PMs are best for your business.

 - A robust Bug-Bounty program is also a very strong indicator that the vendor is serious about finding and eliminating critical risks in their platform.
 It provides grey hat and white hat hackers the financial incentive to sell their zero-day bugs to the vendor instead of the dark web.
 You want a PM solution that documents its bug bounty program.

 - Features, pricing, and functionality will be your next and final set of criteria to measure by.
 This is where most vendors are in quite close proximity to one another.
-The feature sets, functionality (browser plugin, mobile device support, technical support) are somewhat similar with a few differentiating features between vendors.
+The feature sets and functionality (browser plugin, mobile device support, technical support) are similar, with a few differentiating features between vendors.
 In this area, if you’ve satisfied Choice 1 and choice 2 above, then this is down to preference, ease of use, and your own specific needs.
 Consider reviewing these three Password Manager reviews from trusted technical advisors:

 CONCLUDING THOUGHTS FROM CYBERHOOT:

-Therefore, CyberHoot went looking for vendor references to these software audit and testing reviews on vendors websites.
-Below you will find links to PM vendors 3rd-party reviews, audits, assessments and testing.
+Therefore, CyberHoot went looking for vendor references to these software audits and testing reviews on vendor’s websites.
+Below you will find links to PM vendors 3rd-party reviews, audits, assessments, and testing.
 Review these carefully as they are all not equal.
 Many PM vendors made no mention of this line of testing and auditing on their product or architecture.

 Let CyberHoot reiterate, given the LastPass challenges, criteria number 1 above needs to be your basic decision point that must be met before proceeding to criteria 2, 3, and 4 in choosing your password manager.